Summary

 Play It Safe

-So if you are lucky enough to be invited to a black-tie wedding or other affair, your best bet is to stick with a black or navy tuxedo with satin black bow tie.
+So if you are lucky enough to be invited to a black-tie wedding or other affair, your best bet is the classic choice of a black or navy tuxedo with satin black bow tie.
+Women should wear floor length gowns in a formal fabric, such as satin, jacquard, or Mikado.